riannemcc/favourite-github-language/README.md

  Cypress
  Enzyme

  The app uses the GitHub API.
  There is currently a mix of 'old' React and 'new' React, as I've found that a lot of the learning materials online are still using the old.
 If I had more time, I would update all of the components to use the new React.
+Consideration would also have to be given to whether the app would be efficient if it was given a github profile with a huge number of repositories.

  ![Imgur](https://imgur.com/eNUdwbh.jpg)
  Cypress tests passing.